 Holy wanderings of a compulsive intellectual

 My name is Venkataraman Anantharaman (Venkat for short), and I have spent most of my time learning as well as training young minds into the art of copyediting.
-After obtaining a PhD in clinical biochemistry, I decided to explore the writing/editing aspects of science, and have been at it for almost 25 years.
+After obtaining a PhD in clinical biochemistry, I decided to explore the writing/editing aspects of science, and have been at it for over 28 years.

 After working in companies in India all these years—and with almost all major publishers—I’ve now started out on my own to do what I’ve always wanted to do: provide copyediting training to the publishing industry.
 I offer copyediting training to companies (in person in India) as well as to freelance editors (through webinars, e-learning courses).

 Training is one of my core strengths, and I have evolved my own methods of teaching copyediting over the years.
 I am writing a book tentatively titled Principles of Copyediting (currently about 312,500 words).
 I have been working on it off and on for the last 10 years (with material collected over more than two decades).
 Concepts and examples presented in my training/webinars are simply those culled from my book.